DonHulieo/server_scenarios/README.md

 # Server Scenarios

+Custom and modified scenarios for FiveM, replacing:

+* alamo_sea
+* downtown
+* farmers_market
+* sandy_shores
+* senora_hill
-Custom scenario for FiveM, replacing alamo_sea, downtown, farmers_market, sandy_shores, senora_hill, and stables (Martin Madrazo's Ranch)
+* stables (Martin Madrazo's Ranch)
+* vespucci
+* vespucci_beach_north
+* vespucci_beach_south
+* vespucci_police_dept

+Removes triathlon related scenarios, as well as prostitutes from Vespucci Beach

-Made to work alongside https://github.com/TayMcKenzieNZ/Ranch-De-Caniche and https://github.com/TayMcKenzieNZ/fivem-scenarios
+Stables scenario to work alongside https://github.com/TayMcKenzieNZ/Ranch-De-Caniche and https://github.com/TayMcKenzieNZ/fivem-scenarios

-This resource requires gamebuild 2189 (Cayo Perico) or higher, as the sp_manifest was taken from the latest gamebuild.
+This resource requires **gamebuild 2189 (Cayo Perico) or higher**, as the sp_manifest was taken from the **latest gamebuild.**

 If you find any bugs, try noclipping or teleporting elsewhere, then coming back.